rsinghlab/GC-MERGE/README.md

 ![](assets/model_summary.png)

-GC-MERGE is a Python tool that implements a graph convolutional neural network framework to integrate Hi-C spatial information together with ChIP-seq measurements of histone modifications to predict RNA-seq binarized gene expression.
+GC-MERGE is a Python tool that implements a graph convolutional neural network framework to integrate spatial genomic information together with histone modification data to predict gene expression.
 The methodology for this tool is detailed in the pre-print: "Integrating long-range regulatory interactions to predict gene expression using graph convolutional neural networks" (https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2).

 In this repository, we provide three programs as well as example datasets.
 The first program is a preparatory script (process_inputs.py) to process the raw data into a form that can be used by the second program.
-The second program is the main graph convolutional model (run_model.py), which also calls on an auxiliary script (sage_conv_cat.py).
+The second program is the main graph convolutional model (run_model.py), which also calls on a third auxiliary program (sage_conv_cat.py).
 Please see the code documentation within each program for additional details.

 **Python packages required:**
 Numpy, scipy, sklearn, pandas, ordered_set, PyTorch, PyTorch Geometric